Guide to Medical Coding Certification

 Certifying Exam Details – CMC

-The most significant difference between the CMC exam and the CPC or CCS exam is that it is not offered in a multiple-choice format.
-Rather, examinees must assess coding scenarios and be able to fill in the blanks accurately.
-The CMC exam is also only offered in a live, proctored setting.
+The most significant difference between the CMC and the CPC or CCS exams is that they are not offered in a multiple-choice format.
+Instead, examinees must assess coding scenarios and be able to fill in the blanks accurately.
+The CMC exam is only offered in a live, proctored setting and is graded by hand and twice-verified.
+The CMC exam must be completed in six hours.
+Examinees must earn a minimum of 70 percent to become CMC-certified.

 Ongoing CMC Certification Requirements